mrkrabs206/GVideo-PlayerHTML5/README.md

 Scrubber
 Volume control
 Fullscreen

+What does not work:
-Google Video main button (possibly)
+Google Video main button

 What needs updating:
 Volume control
+Certain hovered buttons (play/pause, fullscreen and GVideo main button)

+What support will be added:
+YT2009